flass/pantagruel/README.md

     --refresh          (no value) Use in combination with the -i option above to simply refresh the configuration file.
                          (e.g. after an update of the software) the program will simply re-run the `pantagruel [options] init` command that has been previously used to generate the config file; hence there is no need to repeat any other option.
-                         (even -d and - r options can be omitted if -i --refresh is used) Note that when options had quoted string arguments, unpredictable behaviour might occur;
+                         (even -d and -r options can be omitted if `pantagruel -i config_file --refresh init` is used) Note that when options had quoted string arguments, unpredictable behaviour might occur;
                          please verify the outcome in the regenerated config file.
+						 New options can be added _after_ the --refresh option to change the value of environment variables in the config file: to set non-default values if not already, e.g. turn on collapsing:
+						     `pantagruel -i config_file --refresh -c init`
+						   to revert to default values, e.g. turn off collapsing:
+						     `pantagruel -i config_file --refresh --no_colapse init`
+						   to do both, e.g. turn off collapsing and switch to use ecceTERA recconciliation method:
+						     `pantagruel -i config_file --refresh --no_colapse -e ecceTERA init`

  General configuration options: